-Accepted manuscripts will be published free of charges and fees, reprints will not be provided.
+Accepted manuscripts will be published free of charge, reprints will not be provided.
 The authors and the public will have full online access to PDF files of all published articles.
-Sociobiology publishes under Creative Commons Attribution License.
+Sociobiology publishes under a Creative Commons Attribution License.

 Evandro do Nascimento Silva